Dark photon: Direct conversion

 A massive dark photon candidate with kinetic mixing strength $\epsilon$ could spontaneously convert to a Standard Model photon.
 A cavity, with resonant frequency tuned to match the mass of a dark photon candidate $hf = m_{A^\prime}c^2$, can be used to capture the resulting photon.

 One technique to detect the presence of signal photon in the cavity is to amplify the cavity field with a quantum limited amplifier.
 This method is prevalent in the search for axion dark matter.
 With linear amplification, however, is difficult to overcome the effective noise imposed by the standard quantum limit and search for dark photon candidates that would produce a mean cavity population much less than 1 photon.

 By counting the number of photons in the cavity, it is possible to subvert the quantum limit.
 This technique has been demonstrated by researchers at the University of Chicago in collaboration with Fermilab.

 The experiment has excluded dark photon candidates with mass centered around 24.86 μeV and $\epsilon \geq 1.68 \times 10^{-15}$ by using a superconducting qubit to repeatedly measure the same photon.
 This has enabled a search speed up of over 1,000 as compared to the conventional linear amplification technique.

-The Heavy Photon Search (HPS) experiment at Jefferson Lab collides multi-GeV electrons with a tungsten target foil.
-Assuming that dark photons can also be produced in the collisions and would then decay into positron-electron pairs, the experiment searches for an excess of pairs that would originate from dark photon decay.
-A 2023 analysis of the QCD data including HPS data reported the signature of a dark photon with mass between 4.2 to 6.2 GeV, with a confidence level of 8 standard deviations.